 The Reredos is a copy of 13th Century Italian work by the Cosmati family who made monuments in Westminster Abbey to St Edward the Confessor and King Henry III.

 The Screen is probably 15th Century and originally extended across the North aisle.

 The Pulpit incorporates nine angel figures made in pre-Raphaelite style by Mrs O. M. Watts of Compton, Surrey, while round the base are carved wooden symbols representing the four evangelists.

-The Church’s War Memorial is to the left of the arch leading into the Bridgewater Chapel, and revised Roll of Honour is to the left.
+The Church’s War Memorial is to the left of the arch leading into the Bridgewater Chapel, and revised Roll of Honour is to the right.
 The original (1919) Roll of Honour is within the Bridgewater Chapel on the south wall.